Soviet Union

 After graduation he served as a fighter pilots in the Far East and in the Far North.

-Ivanov took part in the Winter War against Finland in 1939-40 and was decorated for this.
+Ivanov took part in the Winter War against Finland in 1939-40, flying Polikarpov I-15bis with 147 IAP between January and March 1940.

-In June 1941, Starshiy Leytenant Ivanov served as an eskardrilya commander of the 147 IAP.
-This unit was based in the far north end of the Karelian Front, defending the harbours of Murmansk and Arkhangelsk, equipped with Polikarpov I-153s.
+When Germany invaded the Soviet Union on 22 June 1941, starshiy leitenant Ivanov served as an eskardrilya commander of the 147 IAP.
+This regiment was based in the far north end of the Karelian Front, defending the harbours of Murmansk and Arkhangelsk, equipped with Polikarpov I-15bis and I-153s.

-On 22 July 1941, he was posthumously decorated with the Gold Star of the Hero of the Soviet Union.
-He was also decorated with the Order of Lenin.
+On 22 July 1941, he was posthumously decorated with the Gold Star of the Hero of the Soviet Union and the Order of Lenin.

 Ivanov is buried in Africanda Apathitsky in the Murmansk Region.
 In Kandalaksha there is a memory board on him and a fishing trawler also carries his name.